LendritIbrahimi/FocusedVideo/README.md

 # FocusedVideo &middot; [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/LendritIbrahimi/FocusedVideo/blob/main/LICENSE)

-FocusedVideo is a Java video-processing application in development that allows the removal of still-frames and audio silence from a media file.
+FocusedVideo is a Java video-processing application that allows the removal of still-frames and audio silence from a media file.

-## Installation

-Download the latest release and run it using the command line.

 ## Usage

-In order to run the application, you need to run the following command:
+The application can be run from the command line:

 ```
-Usage: java app.java [options]
+Usage: java -c focusedvideo.jar [options]

 Options:
   Required